wp-plugins/quick-contact-form/readme.txt

 8. Drag and drop the 'Quick Contact Form' widget to your sidebar.
 9. To use the form in your posts and pages add the shortcode `[qcf]`.
 10. To use the form in your theme files use the code `<?php echo do_shortcode('[qcf]'); ?>`.

+If you wany more than on form on your site just create a new form on the setup page and save.

 == Frequently Asked Questions ==